Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Introduction

+In order to describe transport through the proximitized normal metal, we use the well-established Usadel equation generalized for the case of extrinsic spin-orbit coupling \cite{virtanen2021magnetoelectric,huang2018extrinsic}.
+This equation is complemented by boundary conditions at the interface.
+For the S/N interface, we apply the well-known Kupryanov-Lukichev boundary condition\cite{kuprianov1988influence}, whereas to describe the N/FI interface we establish boundary conditions based on symmetry arguments.
+At this interface we identify two types of terms: one describing the interfacial exchange coupling, quantifiable using the imaginary part of the so-called spin-mixing conductance $G_i$ \cite{brataas2001spin,chen2013theory}.
+The second contribution from the boundary condition takes on the form of a spin-relaxation tensor in a magnet with uniaxial symmetry \cite{zhang2019theory}.
+Following convention, interfacial spin-relaxation can be characterized by two further parameters: the so-called spin-sink conductance $G_s$ \cite{dejene2015control} and the real part of the spin-mixing conductance $G_r$.
+The three parameters $G_{i,r,s}$ are widely used in spintronics for normal metals to describe hybrid interfaces.

 One important point of concern is the strong spin relaxation in metals exhibiting SOC \cite{elliot1954theory,Dyakonov1971,Yafet1952}.
 In general, two main sources of spin relaxation exist.
 One mechanism arises due to SOC combined with disorder.
 Since SOC preserves time-reversal symmetry, the spin-orbit relaxation solely impacts triplet correlations, leaving singlets unaffected.
-On the other hand, the presence of the ferromagnetic insulator (FI) can lead to another form of spin relaxation, namely magnetic disorder.
+On the other hand, the presence of the ferromagnetic insulator (FI) can lead to another form of spin relaxation, due to magnetic disorder.
 The latter does suppress superconductivity \cite{abrikosov1960contribution} and consequently, it suppresses supercurrents and the Josephson coupling as well.

-To describe the N/FI interface we establish boundary conditions based on symmetry arguments.
-We identify two types of terms: one describing the interfacial exchange coupling, quantifiable using the imaginary part of the so-called spin-mixing conductance $G_i$ \cite{brataas2001spin,chen2013theory}.
-The second contribution from the boundary condition takes on the form of a spin-relaxation tensor in a magnet with uniaxial symmetry \cite{zhang2019theory}.
-Following convention, interfacial spin-relaxation can be characterized by two further parameters: the so-called spin-sink conductance $G_s$ \cite{dejene2015control} and the real part of the spin-mixing conductance $G_r$.
-The three parameters $G_{i,r,s}$ are widely used in spintronics for normal metals to describe hybrid interfaces.

-We begin by analyzing the case in which SOC in the normal region is the primary source of spin-relaxation.
-In other words, the N/FI interface solely facilitates singlet-triplet conversion via $G_i$.
-We demonstrate that even in a long junction with strong spin-orbit relaxation, the $\phi_{0}$- and diode effects remain finite if the thickness $d$ of the normal metal is sufficiently small.
-To show this, we solve the two-dimensional problem and derive analytical expressions for the current.
+We show that non-reciprocal transport in lateral junctions is robust against bulk spin-relaxation due to SOC, as long as the thickness $d$ of the normal metal is sufficiently small, but is severely affected by the magnetic disorder at the interface.